An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: Abstract

 \section{Abstract}

 LinkedIn Feed enables professionals worldwide to discover relevant content, build connections, and share knowledge at scale.
 We present \emph{Feed Sequential Recommender} ({\systemname}), a transformer-based sequential ranking model for LinkedIn Feed that replaces a DCNv2-based ranker and meets strict production constraints.
-We detail the modeling choices, training techniques, and serving optimizations that enable deployment at LinkedIn scale. {\systemname} is currently the primary member experience on LinkedIn’s Feed and shows significant improvements in member engagement (+2.10\% time spent) in online A/B tests compared to the existing production model.
+We detail the modeling choices, training techniques, and serving optimizations that enable deployment at a scale of 1.2 billion members. {\systemname} has been serving the majority of LinkedIn’s Feed traffic for over three months and shows significant improvements in member engagement (+2.10\% time spent, +3.52\% like, comments, or reshares) in online A/B tests compared to the existing production model.
 We also describe our deployment experience with alternative sequential and LLM-based ranking architectures and why {\systemname} provided the best combination of online metrics and production efficiency.

 \keywords{Sequential Recommendation, Generative Recommendation, Recommender systems, Ranking}